 About this Program

-The Department of History offers a Bachelor of Arts degree that prepares students broadly for modern careers in business, government, and teaching, or for graduate study in history, law, library science, business, or education.
+Old Dominion University offers a Bachelor of Arts in History that prepares students broadly for modern careers in business, government, and teaching, or for graduate study in history, law, library science, business, or education.
 The Department's academic offerings reflect the diversity of the faculty, and students are encouraged to sample broadly the course offerings.

 Program Highlights